 - When tapping on the Tab Bar buttons

 - When tapping on the Edit/Save button in the alarm interface

 - When tapping on the Edit/Cancel button in the alarm interface

 - When pausing or resuming a timer

 - When stopping a stopwatch

 As it would seem, a respring isn’t necessary for changes to take effect, so you’re free to edit Clockator’s options on the fly and test them out immediately after.
 You may, however, want to force quit and restart the Clock app in between changes.

 Clockator is a nice way to upgrade Apple’s native Clock app on the iPhone, and if you’re interested in trying the tweak out for yourself, then you can download it for free from the BigBoss repository in your preferred package manager.
-Clockator supports jailbroken iPhones only running iOS 11, 12, or 13.
+Clockator supports jailbroken iPhones only running iOS 11, 12, 13, and 14.

 Will you be installing Clockator?
 Discuss why or why not in the comments section below.